 Have a bottle of Aloe Vera or any other soothing lotion (think oatmeal, witch hazel, cornstarch, and chamomile) on hand and reapply it every hour.
 By keeping your skin moist you are ensuring that it will not get peeled.
-Also it feels so nice when you apply a cold lotion on a hot sunburned skin!
+Also, it feels so nice when you apply a cold lotion on a hot sunburned skin!

 Step #6: My Sheet Mask Trick

 This is a trick that I came out with this vacation and it really helped me!
 If you brought a sheet mask with you, put it in a fridge for 5 minutes and then apply on the sunburned area.
 That way, you’ll provide a temporary relief as the mask is cold and ensure that your skin is moisturized.
 I recommend avoiding masks that contain irritants like Vitamin C and salicylic acid.
-Instead, stick to those that contain Aloe Vera, camomile, calendula, and green tea.
+Instead, stick to those that contain Aloe Vera, chamomile, calendula, and green tea.

-Step #7: Forget Soap
+Step #7: Forget the Soap

 For the next week or so avoid soap touching affected area as much as you can.
 It means don’t wash your face with a cleanser while taking a shower if you burned your legs or arms.
 Soap is the worst thing you can do for a sunburned skin as it makes your skin dry and provokes peeling.
-Don’t use any exfoliators for at least few weeks after a sunburn as you could damage your skin even worse.
+Don’t use any exfoliators for at least a few weeks after a sunburn as you could damage your skin even worse.

 Step #8: Use Anti-Scar Oils

 First of all, I have to remind you to never-ever use oil on a burned skin—you’ll make your sunburn even worse!
 The right time to start applying oils on a burned skin is when it’s fully recovered and no longer looks red and irritated.
 Meaning at least two weeks after the accident has happened.
-I recommend to start with Jojoba Oil as it’s such perfect moisturizer that seem to work for everyone.
+I recommend starting with Jojoba Oil as it’s such perfect moisturizer that seems to work for everyone.
 Then, I would proceed with Emu Oil as it’s an all natural solution for scars and burn recovering skin.
 You can also use less natural but still effective BioOil that you can find at any pharmacy.

 Step #9: Learn Your Lesson